 Nurses can engage in continuous professional development in several ways, including attending continuing education courses, pursuing advanced degrees, obtaining specialty certifications, and participating in workshops and seminars.

 Additionally, nurses can seek mentorship and learning opportunities within their workplace, such as joining committees or quality improvement projects, to expand their knowledge and expertise.
+On the other hand, travel nurses enjoy more benefits, such as available room for travel nurses.

 Besides formal education, nurses should also engage in self-directed learning by reading professional literature, participating in online forums, and reflecting on their practice.